Synergistic Small Worlds that Drive Technological Sophistication: Methods

 \subsubsection{Main datasets}

-\paragraph{Input-output tables:} The IO data are obtained from the Eora26, constructed by \cite{lenzen_mapping_2012, lenzen_building_2013}.
-These data come from IO tables from organizations such as the UN, Eurostat, and the OECD among others.
+\paragraph{Input-output tables:} The IO data are obtained from the Eora26, constructed by \citep{lenzen_mapping_2012, lenzen_building_2013}.
+These data come from IO tables from organizations such as the UN, Eurostat, and the OECD, among others.
 It is the largest input-output dataset in terms of country coverage (181 economies).
 It consists of 26 harmonized industries.
-Eora26 has become standard in the study of global value chains \cite{unctad_transnational_2019} and material footprint \cite{wiedmann_material_2015}.
-It has also been shown to be consistent with similar, but smaller, global databases \cite{moran_convergence_2014}.
-In order to achieve its extensive country coverage, Eora26 inputs missing data--especially for low-income countries--through a multi-region input-output model.
-Finally, in the SI, we provide the details of the complementary OECD dataset.
+Eora26 has become standard in the study of global value chains \citep{unctad_transnational_2019} and material footprint \citep{wiedmann_material_2015}.
+It has also been shown to be consistent with similar, but smaller, global databases \citep{moran_convergence_2014}.

-\paragraph{International trade:} In order to measure industry sophistication, we calculate the economic complexity index using the BACI international trade dataset \cite{gaulier_baci_2010}, which is independent from Eora26.
+\paragraph{International trade:} In our validation, we calculate the indices of economic sophistication using the BACI international trade dataset \citep{gaulier_baci_2010}, which is independent from Eora26.
 These data contain trade records between 200 countries for more than 5000 products during the 1995-2020 period.
 These products are uniquely classified into 15 of the 26 industries of Eora26 through the HS92-to-ISIC correspondence tables of the UN Statistics Division.
-While there are alternative trade datasets BACI has been the only one so far used to measure economic complexity at the level of industries \cite{pugliese_economic_2021}, we use it as our primary source for estimating industry sophistication.

 \paragraph{Development indicators:} We use three auxiliary development indicators to improve our clustering procedure (see \autoref{sec:clustering}).
 The first is the World Bank's gross national income (GNI) per capita indicator.
 The second and third are the labor efficiency and infrastructure indicators from the World Economic Forum's Global Competitive Index Report.
-The GNI covers the same period as Eora26, while the other two indicators are available from 2007-2017.\footnote{The SI shows that this auxiliary information is very useful to obtain coherent technology clusters without trivially becoming the leading feature.}
+The GNI covers the same period as Eora26, while the other two indicators are available from 2007-2017.\footnote{We find that this auxiliary information is very useful to obtain coherent technology clusters without trivially becoming the leading feature.}